-We and certain of our stockholders have granted the underwriters 30-day options to purchase up to an aggregate of 900,000 additional shares to cover any over-allotments.
+We and affiliates of Lehman Brothers as selling stockholders have granted the underwriters 30-day options to purchase up to an aggregate of 900,000 additional shares to cover any over-allotments.

 NEITHER THE SECURITIES AND EXCHANGE COMMISSION NOR ANY STATE SECURITIES COMMISSION HAS APPROVED OR DISAPPROVED THESE SECURITIES, OR DETERMINED IF THIS PROSPECTUS IS ACCURATE OR COMPLETE.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.